By AlaskaWatchman.com

 Additionally, Alaska law does not require school districts to provide free busing for public school students in general.
 However, the state does offer reimbursement for districts that do.

-If the current Mat-Su conflict is resolved and transportation is able to operate, families will be notified through text, email, social media, and the district website.
+Once the current Mat-Su conflict is resolved and bus transportation is restored, families will be notified through text, email, social media, and the district website.

-The strike is set to start just before spring break, when students are out of school from March 6-15, which means parents may only need to drive their kids to school for four days if negotiations are resolved before spring break concludes.
+The strike began just days before spring break, when students will be out of school from March 6-15, which means parents may only need to drive their kids to school for four days if negotiations are resolved before spring break concludes.

 Click here to support the Alaska Watchman.

-Mat-Su’s public school parents set to join charter, private and homeschoolers in driving kids to school
+Mat-Su’s public school parents join charter, private & homeschoolers in driving kids to school

 Joel Davidson